Carpso/CarpsoApp/README.md

 # Carpso - Smart Parking

-This is a NextJS application demonstrating a smart parking solution using IoT sensor data and AI predictions.

 ## **VERY IMPORTANT: Google Maps API Key Setup for Development & Production**

 The Google Maps functionality is **ABSOLUTELY ESSENTIAL** for this application to work correctly.
 If you see errors like `InvalidKeyMapError`, `ApiNotActivatedMapError`, `MissingKeyMapError`, or `RefererNotAllowedMapError`, or if maps are simply not loading, it is **EXTREMELY LIKELY** due to an issue with your `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` or its configuration in the Google Cloud Console.